House of Wisdom

 • Essential dignities: sign, nocturnal triplicity, bound, and decan

-Moon’s Configuration: Moon separates from Saturn and applies to Jupiter
+Moon’s Configuration: Moon Separates from Saturn and Applies to Jupiter

 The aspect sequence is as follows: